List of different packages, related to asynchronous I/O and

 When building a modern web-application you don’t want to bother on how to parse the http-header or where the route is supposed to be dispatched to.
 Frameworks offer exactly those features and make it quick’n’easy to build your specific app on the web-stack.

 Internationalisation is still very immature and unstable, with most libraries being only weeks old and not used in production yet.
-Further more, other than the usual gettext approach, the rust ecosystem doesn’t offer much yet.
-ICU is completely non-existant.
+Furthermore, other than the usual gettext approach, the Rust ecosystem doesn’t offer much yet.
+ICU is completely non-existent.

 Logging is part of the rust ecosystem for a long time and with log and env_logger you have some great defaults.